I am America's real anchor man, Rush Limboy and the Excellence in Broadcasting Network.

 But they are the kind of people in this audience.

-And they have the kind of kids, children, teachers in high school that would organize and do something like this, and nobody knows about it until you call and talk about it.
+And they have the kind of kids, children, teachers in high school that would organize and do something like this.

-They're not seeking uh they didn't do it for any fame or credit or whatever.
+They didn't do it for any fame or credit or whatever.

-things like that, and you have these politicians that come over for a couple of days and then they're gone back to the States, and then they they think that they're getting a full picture of what's going on over there as opposed to us who are out on the streets day in and day out living w amongst the Iraqi people.
+And then they think that they're getting a full picture of what's going on over there, as opposed to us who are out on the streets day in and day out living amongst the Iraqi people.

 What kind of clothes are they?

-Like blue jeans and and things like that?
+Like blue jeans and things like that?

-You know, so this is the kind of stuff supposed to be happening with the oil for food program.
+You know, this is the kind of stuff supposed to be happening with the oil for food program.

 Absolutely.